East Kilbride Enhancements

 Reducing carbon emissions will not only improve rail’s green credentials but will make the air cleaner and play a vital part in building a strong, green economy for the future.

-To achieve this, we will deliver a range of activities across the railway corridor including platform works at existing stations, the replacement of several bridges to ensure the safe clearance height for an electrified railway, relocating Hairmyres station and providing step-free access to platforms and a transport interchange hub, as well as delivering a new station building at East Kilbride.
+To achieve this, we have delivered a range of activities across the railway corridor including platform works at existing stations, the replacement of several bridges to ensure the safe clearance height for an electrified railway, relocating Hairmyres station and providing step-free access to platforms and a transport interchange hub, as well as delivering a new station building at East Kilbride.